Niten31/Niten31/README.md

-# 🧠 Smart Inventory Insights: ETL Project for Business Growth
+# 🧠 Inventory Optimization : ETL Project for Business Growth

 ## 🚀 Overview
 This project demonstrates a complete **ETL (Extract, Transform, Load)** pipeline using: